Varys: A Clash of Kings

 Varys is the first to learn that Tyrion Lannister has brought his mistress Shae with him to King's Landing, and tells Tyrion of a route that he can use to visit her.
 He forms an uneasy alliance with Tyrion to share the information gathered by his spy network.

 A Storm of Swords

 Varys continues to facilitate Tyrion and Shae's trysts, but testifies against Tyrion when Tyrion is tried for Joffrey's murder.
 After Tyrion is sentenced to death, Jaime Lannister forces Varys to help Tyrion escape.
 As Varys and Tyrion escape through the secret passages of the Red Keep, Tyrion decides to seek out his father Tywin's chambers.
 Varys protests but gives Tyrion the exact directions to Tywin's room.
-It is likely Varys took advantage of the situation to have Tywin killed, weakening a chief rival of House Targaryen's.

 A Feast for Crows

 After helping Tyrion escape, Varys disappears.
 A Red Keep turnkey, Rugen, disappears at the same time, and a Tyrell coin is found in his chambers.
 This cements Cersei's distrust of House Tyrell, although she is unaware Rugen is merely a disguise of Varys'.